mohamed085/spring-boot-microservices-eazy-bank/README.md

 ---

-This README provides a comprehensive guide that aligns with the course content and the technologies used in the Easy Bank project.
+This README provides a comprehensive guide that aligns with the course content and the technologies used in the Eazy Bank project.